See some of our best, most challenging projects.

 In my opinion, that is a very quick, efficient email to get info that I critically need to know to determine if we can work on a project.
 I’ve learned that getting budget information very early can eliminate so much wasted time and effort dealing with people that don’t have any money.
 Further, we’re a small firm, and we're booked with good work right now.
 If their timeline won’t work, why would I waste their time making them think we could do the work?

 Also note this email is very short because I’ve learned people don’t read emails, they skim them.
 The most successful people I know write the shortest emails.
-No offense, but why would I write a book back when, at this point, we have no formal relationship, have never met, etc. This prospect could be anyone!
+No offense, but why would I write a book back to them when, at this point, we have no formal relationship, have never met, etc. This prospect could be anyone!

 This is the response I got from M: